 Our Trusted Subprocessors

-The following are the third-party service processors that we use to help us provide our services and who may have access to personal, confidential and private information.
+The following are the third-party service processors that we use to help us provide our Services and who may have access to personal or otherwise confidential information.
 All these parties have agreed through contractual arrangements to observe and protect the data we process.

 Change of Ownership

-If Dispatch is involved in a merger, acquisition, or sale of all or a portion of its assets, your Personal Information may be transferred to the acquiring person or entity and you will be notified via email and/or a prominent notice on our website of any change in ownership or uses of your Personal Information, as well as any choices you may have regarding your Personal Information.
+If Dispatch is involved in a merger, acquisition, or sale of all or a portion of its assets, your personal information may be transferred to the acquiring person or entity, and you will be notified via email and/or a prominent notice on our website of any such change in ownership.

 A Message to our Clients

 +1 289 291 3845